Felix M. Warburg House: Annex

-Critical reception
+Reception

-In 1909, after the Warburg Mansion was completed, the Real Estate Record and Guide described the building as one of "a number of palatial residences" along Fifth Avenue.
+In 1909, after the Warburg House was completed, the Real Estate Record and Guide described the building as one of "a number of palatial residences" along Fifth Avenue.
 Christopher Gray wrote in 2004 that the mansion resembled the Isaac D. Fletcher House, "although it edges toward a simpler expression, with somewhat less detail".
 After the List Building was completed in 1963, one guidebook characterized the original mansion and the newer building as "a French chateau with a Miami Beach annex".
 Shortly after the List Building opened, architectural critic Ada Louise Huxtable wrote that the two structures had been "joined in a shotgun architectural marriage, but will never speak to each other architecturally".
-Huxtable subsequently wrote in 1979: "I only wish that the Warburg house didn't seem so unloved."
+Huxtable wrote in 1979: "I only wish that the Warburg house didn't seem so unloved."
+The historian Mosette Broderick wrote in 2022 that, though the Warburg House might have been flashy, it also was reminiscent of Gilbert's earlier Fletcher House on 79th Street.

 The 1993 addition, designed by Roche in imitation of Gilbert's style, had a mixed reception.
 When the plans for the annex were first announced, members of the Municipal Art Society expressed both satisfaction and displeasure over the new design.
 Some members praised it as a "modest and appropriate" addition complementing the original mansion, but others said the annex was "unimaginative and does nothing to show the evolution of design in our time".
 The completed work was favorably received by the general public.
 However, critics noted that while the annex was not distinguishable from the original building, it "lacked depth".
-Benjamin Forgey of The Washington Post wrote: "This pleasing if unexciting design is surprising mainly because of who did it," since Roche was better known as a modern architect.
+Benjamin Forgey of The Washington Post wrote: "This pleasing if unexciting design is surprising mainly because of who did it", since Roche was better known as a modern architect.